First full, actual week of work and classes after my 17-day Christmas break, and boy am I looking forward to the next Christmas break already!

 So far, my first 10 Songs of the Week have been, in order, English, English, English, Japanese, New Age Instrumental, English, Japanese, English, Japanese, and English again.
 So for a change of pace, here’s one of the Chinese songs in my repertoire.
 This song is the super sweet opening song from a Chinese slice of life/romance/drama that I actually never completed watching, called A Love So Beautiful.
 There’s apparently a Korean version of the show as well now.

-Anyway, I didn’t stop watching this show because I dislike it, I actually loved the show, the episodes are just about an hour long each, and I used to watch them on my laptop in bed prior to falling asleep, but I no longer really have a time slot dedicated to watching shows in bed any longer, especially since I no longer have to commute to work and so just go to bed whenever I feel like it.
+Anyway, I never finished watching the show, but I didn’t stop watching this show because I dislike it, I actually loved the show, the episodes are just about an hour long each, and I used to watch them on my laptop in bed prior to falling asleep, but I no longer really have a time slot dedicated to watching shows in bed any longer, especially since I no longer have to commute to work and so just go to bed whenever I feel like it.
 However, I have fond memories of the show, and especially of this song, which I fell in love with for its melody and straight-forwardness in the lyrics (very roughly translated in this particular video, but close enough).
 I’ll probably finish the show at some point in the future.
 The show itself is a really sweet students-to-adult-life romance between two characters around the hijinks of a larger group of five friends that they both belonged to, and that kind of show always applies to me I guess due to the rather fractured school life I had.

 Other than that, there aren’t any memories or anything attached to the show since I watched it in late 2020, other than memories of lying in bed in the very room that I am sitting in right now, and typing this blog post from.
 I expect that once I move out, this will become even more impactful for being linked to that particular memory though.
 It’s just a really sweet song overall, and this linked video version below has some character lines intermingled in as well.